rahulporuri/astro_data_projects/README.md

 * the HR diagram. data sets include 300 stars, 5000 stars, globular cluster dada and links to data from the Hipparchos and Tycho catalogues!
 * sdss object colors - 100,000 objects from the SDSS DR10.
 * celestial plotting using matplotlib and galactic coordinates for quasars from the SDSS DR10.
-* sdss anomalous object coordinate, color and spectra. <- needs to be moved to quasar_colors

 to be implemented -
 * galactic distribution of stars and the evident spiral arms! - need data on distance/parallax and l,b.